galetaire/spahousing/pages/posts/landscarcity.md

 ## Other notes

 For the mathematical notations, the [Latex Math Api](https://math.vercel.app/home) developed by [@uechz](https://twitter.com/uechz) has been used.
 A latex editor is accessible at [TutorialsPoint.com](https://www.tutorialspoint.com/latex_equation_editor.htm).

-[^1]: If the price index is in decimal form, the expression would simply be: _Nominal value / Price index_.